-Calculate your investment property cash flow, tax benefit and true weekly out-of-pocket cost after the ATO tax deduction.
-Uses 2025–26 marginal rates.
+Calculate your investment property cash flow, tax benefit and true weekly out-of-pocket cost — now with the negative gearing quarantine that starts 1 July 2027 applied automatically based on your contract date.

 LVR: 80%